 Smaller trees are ‘nurseried’ in with the help of faster-growing canopy trees; in other words, the upper canopy helps shade and protect the sub-canopy from scorching sun, high winds, pounding hard rain and hail, etc. However, sub-canopy trees can also be made of the slower, longer-lived canopy trees that will eventually dominate the plant guild/forest.
+You can try these guys for tree falling.
 I’ve talked about how, if an area of forest was wiped clear and roped off, in a hundred years the beginnings of a hardwood forest will have begun.
 This is due to succession plants making the soil ready for the next.
 Each plant has a purpose.
 This phrase is an essential mantra in permaculture because it lets you understand what the plants are doing and then you can let them do it.
 So if you planted a fast-growing soft wood canopy tree, maybe even one that is a nitrogen-fixer, such as ice cream bean, or acacia, with a sub-canopy trees that include both something that is going to stay relatively small such as a semi-dwarf fruit tree, along with a slower growing, hardwood tree such as an oak which will eventually become the true canopy tree years down the line, then the original softwood tree would eventually be sacrificed and used as mulch and hugelkultur after the hardwood tree had gained enough height.
 Wow, that was a long sentence.
 At first that hardwood tree would be part of the sub-canopy until it grows up.
 Meanwhile there are other true sub-canopy trees that stay in that height zone for their life.

 Remember, too, that plant guilds are relative in size.
 If you have a small backyard you may not have room for a tall canopy tree, especially if it is detrimental to the rest of the property.
 So scale the whole guild down.
 Canopy for you could be a dwarf fruit tree, and sub-canopy could be blueberry bushes.
 In a vegetable setting the canopy could be corn or Jerusalem artichokes, where you either leave the dead canes up overwinter (a great idea to help the birds), or chop and drop them to protect the soil, which mimics the heavy leaf drop from a deciduous tree.
 The plant guild template is the same; the dimensions change with your needs and circumstance.
 Get more details on how to take good care of the trees with the help of experts.